 Additional facts custodial parents (CPs) should know include:

-- There is no guarantee the NCP is due a tax refund; thus, there is no guarantee that any money will be collected by DCSE nor is there any way to predict when the money will be available for distribution.
+- There is no guarantee the NCP is due a tax refund; thus, there is no guarantee that any money will be collected by DCSS nor is there any way to predict when the money will be available for distribution.

 - If a collection is made from a joint Federal income tax return, the NCP's spouse may be entitled to receive a portion of any joint tax refund.
-DCSE must hold the money for 6 months to allow the NCP's spouse to file a claim with the Internal Revenue Service (IRS).
+DCSS must hold the money for 6 months to allow the NCP's spouse to file a claim with the Internal Revenue Service (IRS).

 - If the same NCP owes past due support to two or more child support cases, any money collected will be proportionately distributed among all cases according to federal regulations.

 - The NCP may contest DCSS's finding that (s)he owes past due support by requesting an administrative hearing.
 If a hearing is requested by the NCP, the CP may be contacted to appear.

 - If the CP has received public assistance and/or Medicaid in the past, any federal income tax refund intercepted must first be used to repay the State.

 - There is a $25 fee deducted from tax offset collections over $100.